ariatemplates/usermanual/src/latest/templates/advanced/dom_events.md

 Using DOM events is one of the easiest ways to handle user interaction in an Aria Templates application.
 Here are a few guidelines to keep in mind when using events.

-* *Use event delegation*.
+* **Use event delegation**.
 For performance and maintenance reasons you should avoid setting event listeners on plenty of elements inside a container and rather use one at container level.
-* An obvious consequence of the first point is: *do not create events in loops*.
+* An obvious consequence of the first point is: **do not create events in loops**.
-* *Use [DomElementWrappers](interactions_with_the_dom#dom-elements-wrappers) for light changes*.
+* **Use [DomElementWrappers](interactions_with_the_dom#dom-elements-wrappers) for light changes**.
 If you need to update a CSS class, it is more efficient to using the dedicated methods rather than performing a refresh.

 ### Events outside of a template

 You might want in some cases to attach events to elements outside of your template, like `<body>` for instance.
 To do so, the [addListener() method](http://ariatemplates.com/api/#aria.utils.Event:addListener:method) of the [aria.utils.Event](http://ariatemplates.com/api/#aria.utils.Event) singleton provides a way bind an event handler to any DOM element.

-{{Note|It is not recommended to use this approach for DOM elements inside a template.
-If you choose to do so, your application is likely to be less stable and leak memory.}}
+<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;"><strong>Note:</strong> It is not recommended to use this approach for DOM elements inside a template.
+If you choose to do so, your application is likely to be less stable and leak memory.</div>

 ## Examples